Metadata

 General

-🟦: unique among all events.- Can be chosen when creating an event, but cannot be changed afterwards.
+id: ID🟦: unique among all events.- Can be chosen when creating an event, but cannot be changed afterwards.

 - If no ID is specified while creating an event, Opencast generates a generated unguessable ID.